KapadiaH/SQL_Data_Analysis/README.md

 - **Visual Studio Code**: My go-to for managing databases and executing SQL queries.
 - **Git & GitHub**: Crucial for version control and sharing my SQL scripts and analyses, facilitating collaboration and project tracking.
 # The Analysis
-Each query for this project aimed at investigating specific aspects of the data analyst job market.
+Each query for this project aimed at investigating specific aspects of the data analytics job market.
 Here’s how I approached each question:

 ### 1. Top Paying Data Analyst Jobs